jetpacapp/DeepBeliefSDK/README.md

 ## FAQ

-### Is this available for platforms other than iOS and Android?
+### Is this available for platforms other than iOS, Android, and Linux x86-64?

 Not right now.
 I hope to make it available on other devices like the Raspberry Pi in the future.
-I recommend checking out [Caffe](https://github.com/BVLC/caffe) and [OverFeat](http://cilvr.nyu.edu/doku.php?id=software:overfeat:start) if you're on the desktop.
+I recommend checking out [Caffe](https://github.com/BVLC/caffe) and [OverFeat](http://cilvr.nyu.edu/doku.php?id=software:overfeat:start) if you're on the desktop too, they're great packages.

 ### Is the source available?